Lake Clementine: North Fork Dam

 The North Fork Dam (CA10110) is a variable angle arch dam.
 There are three types of arch dams: constant radius, variable radius, and constant angle arch dams.
 Variable angle arch dams are dams which have varying curvature along their horizontal profile.
 The dam rises 155 feet above the lowest foundation and has a crest elevation of 715 feet above sea level.
 The crest length is 620 feet and the crown thickness varies from 22 feet at the base to 6.8 feet at the top.
-The North Fork Dam also serves as a 15 MW, 40 GWh run-of-river hydroelectric project.
 Lake Clementine was created when the construction of the dam was completed.
 The reservoir has a capacity of 14,700 acre-feet, and a surface area of 280 acres.
 The reservoir is approximately 3.5 miles long and has very narrow steep canyon walls.

 Hydraulic mining in the late 19th century led to many issue downstream, including increased sedimentation from mine tailings and rising flood stage.
 The North Fork Dam was engineered to decrease the amount of sedimentation flowing downstream and as a result flood stages of downstream channels have decreased an average of 4.3 cm/year.

 As a result of mining practices, the American River watershed is classified under the Clean Water Act as 303d listed for mercury contamination based on the findings of mercury in fish tissue below the North Fork Dam.
 Mercury binds to gold and made it easier to extract gold from the sediment washed down from hydraulic mining.